awsdocs/aws-kms-developer-guide/doc_source/create-cmk-keystore.md

 }
 ```

-This example command uses the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation to create a KMS key the custom key store\.
-To create a KMS key in a custom key store, you must provide the ID of the custom key store name and specify an `Origin` value of `AWS_CLOUDHSM`\.
+This example command uses the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation to create a KMS key in an AWS CloudHSM key store\.
+To create a KMS key in an AWS CloudHSM key store, you must provide the custom key store ID of the AWS CloudHSM key store and specify an `Origin` value of `AWS_CLOUDHSM`\.

 The response includes the IDs of the custom key store and the AWS CloudHSM cluster\.